 The good news is that BIN attack fraud is still fairly crude and detectable at the point of purchase.
 Merchants who have educated themselves about fraud prevention and implemented a workable defensive strategy are in a good position to ward off these attacks.

-- Choosing a Chargeback Prevention Company
+- What is a Chargeback Guarantee?

 - 6 PayPal Chargeback Scams & How to Prevent Them